F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/new_stack/README.md

 - Create a new Azure public IP address resource in the deployment resource group
 - Create a new IP configuration resource (for example: *myResourceGroupName-ext-ipconfig9*) in the properties of the external Azure network interface (for example: *myResourceGroupName-ext0*)

-When you create virtual servers on the BIG-IP VE for these new additional addresses, the BIG-IP virtual server Destination IP address should match the Azure Private IP Address of the IP configuration that corresponds to the Public IP address of your application.
-See the BIG-IP documentation for specific instructions on creating virtual servers.
+When you create virtual servers on the BIG-IP VE for these additional addresses, the BIG-IP network virtual server destination IP address should match the private IP addresses of both secondary Azure IP configurations assigned to the backend pool that is referenced by the application's Azure load balancing rule.

 ## Documentation

-The ***BIG-IP Virtual Edition and Microsoft Azure: Setup*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0.html) describes how to create a single NIC and multi-NIC BIG-IP without using an ARM template.
+For more information on F5 solutions for Azure, including manual configuration procedures for some deployment scenarios, see the Azure section of http://clouddocs.f5.com/cloud/public/v1/.

 ### Service Discovery
 Once you launch your BIG-IP instance using the ARM template, you can use the Service Discovery iApp template on the BIG-IP VE to automatically update pool members based on auto-scaled cloud application hosts.
 In the iApp template, you enter information about your cloud environment, including the tag key and tag value for the pool members you want to include, and then the BIG-IP VE programmatically discovers (or removes) members using those tags.